dogmaticcentral/CG/README.md

 **Note 2:** In [11_delete_variants_from_normal.py](icgc/20_local_db_reorganization/11_delete_variants_from_normal.py),
  we are dropping variants from normal samples.
 This is something you might not want to do if you are trying to annotate variants yourself.
-Though in that case you might want to go back to [08_check_mut_tables_and_make_new_ones.py](icgc/20_local_db_reorganization/08_check_icgc_tables_and_make_new_ones.py) and keep the 'matched_icgc_sample_id' field.
+Though in that case you might want to go back to without [08_check_mut_tables_and_make_new_ones.py](icgc/20_local_db_reorganization/08_check_icgc_tables_and_make_new_ones.py) and keep the 'matched_icgc_sample_id' field.